sai-abstraction/supplementary-material/README.md

 ## Abstraction parameters

-In order to generate the overapproximating may-abstractions we used the following script:
+In order to generate the overapproximating may-abstractions we used the following script iteratively calling to `app.js` from EasyAbstraction4Uppaal tool:
 ```sh
 # set the path prefix
 MODELS_PREFIX='./concrete'